 “Trail Ridge Road will be closed at 5:30 p.m. today”, a handwritten note on a small piece of paper hanging on a window of Bear Lake ranger station stopped me in my tracks.

-One of the highest roads in Rocky Mountain National Park entertained its visitors for a short period of time.
-Normally, it would close on October 11.
+One of the highest roads in Rocky Mountain National Park entertains its visitors for a short period of time.
+Normally, it closes on October 11.
 We had at least a few more days.
-Plus considering the gorgeous fall weather the park bestowed on us earlier that day while we were hiked to Cub Lake, any changed in weather conditions were unlikely.
+Plus considering the gorgeous fall weather the park bestowed on us earlier that day while we were hiking to Cub Lake, any changes in weather conditions were unlikely.

 The sign on the ranger station’s window, however, changed our travel plans at once.

-“Would be Trail Ridge Road, a home to the Tundra Communities Trail and a number of other places we longed to explore, reopen tomorrow?”
+“Would Trail Ridge Road and the Tundra Communities Trail reopen tomorrow?”
 Ironically, that was the day when we planned to venture into the open wilderness of Rocky Mountain National Park.

 I knew one thing.
 Once Trail Ridge Road closes for one day, it may stay this way until spring.
 For us, it would mean no Forest Canyon Overlook, and certainly no hike along the Tundra Communities Trail.